|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The programs work in collaboration with other community services to meet the immediate needs of Minnesota’s low-income residents.
 Food program participants are connected with other agencies to improve the long-term ability of families to meet their basic needs.

-The Emergency Food Assistance Program (TEFAP) distributes USDA commodity food to hundreds of emergency food shelves, soup kitchens, and other on-site meal programs throughout Minnesota.
+The Emergency Food Assistance Program (TEFAP) distributes USDA commodity food to seven regional food banks, hundreds of emergency food shelves, soup kitchens, and other on-site meal programs throughout Minnesota.

 The Minnesota Hunger Partners is a collaborative of statewide nonprofit organizations working together to end hunger in Minnesota while addressing its root cause, poverty.